remnrem/luna-doc/docs/download/index.md

   _lunaC_ and _lunaR_) and comes with R (and RStudio) and the tutorial data pre-installed.

-!!! hint "Advice for Linux"
+!!! hint "Advice for Linux & macOS users"
-    For most up-to-date Linux distributions, we recommend pulling the [source](source.md) and compiling directly.
+    For most up-to-date Linux and macOS distributions, we recommend pulling the [source](source.md) and compiling directly.

-!!! hint "Advice for Mac OS"
-    For most Mac users, we recommend downloading the [binaries](exec.md) or using the [Dockerized](docker.md) version.

 !!! hint "Advice for Windows"
     For Windows, we recommend using the